sleepypioneer/PDFCVBuilder/README.md

 # PDF CV Builder

 A programme to take Data collected from the users input and transformed it into a PDF using PHP, including a photo and clickable links.
 This gives the user an option to quickly generate a CV, even while on the go and have it emailed to them or another address.
+This project uses the FPDF php library http://www.fpdf.org/

 Futher development would see options saved locally, and perhaps online in a DB with login access to make it easier to change details.
 I would also like to offer more Designs for users to pick from.